nicolaje/nicolaje.github.io/_posts/2015-08-20-back-online.md

 I am also moving from [Wordpress](http://wordpress.org) to [Jekyll](http://jekyllrb.com), and from [OVH hosting](http://www.ovh.com) to [Github pages](https://pages.github.com/).
 Wordpress is really great, but I always felt like it was too much for my needs.
 The only dynamic part of my website are the comments and the contact form, so I don't need a full php powered [CMS](https://en.wikipedia.org/wiki/Content_management_system).
 Moreover, I didn't like having my articles in a MySQL soup.
 I want to be able to edit my articles offline, with a simple text editor.

 [Jekyll](http://jekyllrb.com) is a static website generator written in Ruby.
 It integrates well with Github pages, and is really simple to use.
-I use the nice [Feeling Responsive](https://github.com/Phlow/feeling-responsive) theme.
+I use <s>the nice <a href="https://github.com/Phlow/feeling-responsive">Feeling Responsive</a></s> the awesome [{ personal }](https://github.com/PanosSakkos/personal-jekyll-theme) theme.
 As a bonus, I am starting a [Github streak challenge](https://ryanseys.com/blog/177-days-of-github/) with a friend of mine, so it should add some motivation to keep this blog up to date.

 I will start by moving the old posts to this blog, and then gradually start to post new things.